gokul704/HRMS-backend/API_INTEGRATION.md

-# HRMS API Integration Guide for Flutter
+# StaffIQ API Integration Guide for Flutter

-This guide provides comprehensive information for integrating the HRMS Laravel backend with your Flutter application.
+This guide provides comprehensive information for integrating the StaffIQ Laravel backend with your Flutter application.

 ## Base Configuration